What is secondary glazing and what are the benefits?

 To what extent does secondary glazing reduce sound pollution in the home?

-Aluminium secondary glazing improves both your heat & sound insulation to your existing windows.
-Adding acoustic glass can improve the sound reduction even further.
-To achieve up to an 80% acoustic performance KJM recommend the specification of acoustic glass and an air cavity no less than 150mm – 200mm glass to glass.
+Aluminium secondary glazing improves heat and sound insulation in your existing windows.
+Adding acoustic glass can improve sound reduction even further.
+To achieve up to 80% acoustic performance, KJM recommends specifying acoustic glass and an air cavity no less than 150mm—200 mm glass to glass.
+If you live in a loud neighbourhood or by a road, secondary glazing can make a real difference.

 Secondary Glazing Options

-Secondary glazing is one of the best ways to reduce noise and sound proof your windows, it can reduce external noise by around 75%.
+Secondary glazing is one of the best ways to reduce noise and soundproof your windows.
+It can reduce external noise by around 75%.
 This can be enhanced further by specifying either laminate glass or Stadip Acoustic Glass.
-Draught proofing is the other most common reason to install secondary glazing.
+Draught proofing is the other most common reason for a secondary glazing installation.

-For even better thermal performance, security and sound reduction, you can specify Pilkington K Low-e glass and fly-screens into our secondary glazed systems which retains the exterior look/character of the property.
+For even better thermal performance, security, and sound reduction, you can specify Pilkington K Low-e glass and flyscreens into our secondary glazed systems, which retain your home’s unique style.

-The most common systems manufactured are sliding units, that can be either horizontal or vertical.
-However tilt back vertical sliders, hinged units, lift out units or fixed units are available.
-We have an installed example of our secondary glazing (three pane horizontal slider), in Andover, Hampshire.
+The most common systems manufactured are sliding window units, which can be either horizontal or vertical.
+However, tilt-back vertical sliders, hinged units, lift-out units, and fixed units are available.

 Butt Hinged and Lift Out Secondary Glazing

-Butt hinged secondary glazing comes as either a single or double panelled unit.
+Butt-hinged secondary glazing comes as either a single or double-panelled unit.
 The butt hinges give a large clear opening which allows for easy maintenance and cleaning, as they are made from slim and strong aluminium.
-The butt hinges allow for the secondary unit to open fully from their side hung position, but our friction hinged secondary glazing is available in both top and side hung styles.
+The butt hinges allow for the secondary unit to open fully from its side-hung position, but our friction-hinged secondary glazing is available in both top and side-hung styles.

-Alternatively, the secondary glazing standard lift-out is a removable secondary glazing panel within its own outer frame that is fixed to the face or reveal of the existing primary window.
-The integral finger lift bar at the bottom of the panel allows it to be lifted up into the top of the secondary window outer frame and then swung inwards to facilitate removal.
+Alternatively, the secondary glazing standard lift-out is a removable secondary glazing panel within its own outer frame that is fixed to the face or reveals the existing primary window.
+The integral finger lift bar at the bottom of the panel allows it to be lifted into the top of the secondary window outer frame and then swung inwards to facilitate removal.

 Tilt Back Balanced Vertical or Horizontal Sliding

-Designed to match existing sash windows, our tilt back balanced vertical sliding secondary glazing is one of our most popular secondary glazing products.
-They reduce noise, cut heat loss, are easy to fit and are very affordable.
+Designed to match existing sash windows, our tilt-back balanced vertical sliding secondary glazing for sash windows is one of our most popular products.
+It reduces noise and heat loss, is easy to fit, and is very affordable.
 Our vertical sliders are made from slim and strong aluminium.
-As the panels are balanced, they reduce the effort required to slide the panels up and down and remain in position at whatever height you leave them.
-By operating finger latches the panels can be tilted inwards for easy cleaning.
+As the panels are balanced, they reduce the effort required to slide them up and down and remain in position at whatever height you leave them.
+By operating finger latches, the panels can be tilted inwards for easy cleaning.

-Our horizontal sliding secondary glazing is extremely versatile, slides smoothly and available with two to five panels.
-Horizontal sliders are perfect for sound and thermal insulation for casement windows, hinged windows, or any window that has vertical bars.
-Panels slide within the frame allowing easy access to the existing outer windows, providing ventilation without interfering with curtains or blinds.
+Our horizontal sliding secondary glazing is highly versatile, slides smoothly, and is available with two to five panels.
+Horizontal sliders are perfect for sound and thermal insulation for casement windows, hinged windows, or any window with vertical bars.
+Panels slide within the frame, allowing easy access to the existing outer windows and providing ventilation without interfering with curtains or blinds.

 Secondary Glazing Prices Andover & Hampshire